Security of AI Agents: Potential vulnerabilities

-On the other hand, Agent programs with augmented action planning abilities have different security concerns.
+On the other hand, Agent programs with augmented action-planning abilities have different security concerns.
 These kind of agent programs are referred to as \emph{cognitive} agents~\cite{sumers2024cognitive}, as they have cognition to the environment feedback to improve their action iteratively.
 This process of improving generated final actions is called \emph{planning}.
-Different from \emph{reasoning} strategies like Chain-of-Thoughts (CoT)~\cite{wei2022chain} and Self-Critique~\cite{wang2022self,kim2023language}, each step of \emph{planning} has side-effects as illustrated in \autoref{fig:planning_effects}.
-ReAct~\cite{yao2022react} and Inner Monologue~\cite{huang2022inner} use a feedback loop from the environment to improve the generated actions, where each step causes side effects to the environment.
-More advanced planning approaches, like Tree-of-Thoughts~\cite{yao2023tree} and ToolChain$^*$~\cite{zhuang2023toolchain}, list all possible actions more aggressively as a decision tree and attempt all actions via tree-search algorithms like Breadth-first search, Depth-first search, or $A^*$ search.
-Although provided more accurately planned \emph{final} actions, these planning strategies acting as bots to interact with the world caused severe security concerns.
+Different from \emph{reasoning} strategies~\cite{wei2022chain,wang2022self}, each step of \emph{planning} has side-effects as illustrated in \autoref{fig:planning_effects}.
+ReAct~\cite{yao2023react} and Inner Monologue~\cite{huang2023inner} use a feedback loop from the environment to improve the generated actions, where each step causes side effects to the environment.
+More advanced planning approaches, like Tree-of-Thoughts~\cite{yao2024tree} and ToolChain$^*$~\cite{zhuang2023toolchain}, list all possible actions more aggressively as a decision tree and attempt all actions via tree-search algorithms like Breadth-first, Depth-first, or $A^*$ search.
+Although providing more accurately planned \emph{final} actions, these strategies acting as bots to interact with the world caused severe security concerns.